Machinery & Technology

 Horsch Sprinter 10sw

-It has to be stressed that where possible we use natural means and spraying is a last resort.
-Spays are used to help control, weeds, insects, diseases and apply fertilizers.
-We operate just the one sprayer.
+Where possible, we always try to use natural means – spraying is a last resort.
+Sprays are used to help control weeds, insects, diseases and apply fertilisers.

 Horsch Trailed LT5000

-The booms operates using sensors along its length to keep the boom at the desired height of 50cm from the target, to allow even coverage.
-It can even automatically change between nozzles to allow a constant pressure to be maintained as the machine speeds up or slows down.
-This helps mitigate drift.
+The boom operates using sensors along its length to keep at the desired height of 50cm from the target, to allow even coverage.
+It can even automatically change between nozzles to allow a constant pressure to be maintained as the machine speeds up or slows down – this helps to mitigate drift.